LouisBrunner/dnd-multi-backend/README.md

 Note that this component will only be showed while using the Touch backend.

 You can see an example [here](https://github.com/LouisBrunner/react-dnd-multi-backend/blob/master/src/examples/).

+## Tasks

+ - Update documentation for new version (+ migration instructions)
+ - Write some tests (+ coverage)
+ - Use CI?
+ - Make backend switching completely backend-agnostic (now still tied to TouchBackend)

 ## Thanks